FTBTeam/docs/docs/mods/suite/Quests/Player/Questbook/Navigating.md

 title: Navigating the questbook
 ---

+## Key References
+FTB Quests has a number of keyboard shortcuts that can help you quickly navigate the questbook such as <kbd>Ctrl</kbd> + <kbd>F</kbd>
+to quickly find a quest.

+You can view a full list of key references by opening the quest book then clicking on the `i` icon in the top right of the screen.

+SCREENSHOT/GIF

 ## Showing the chapter list
 Moving your mouse cursor to the left of the screen will open the questbook chapter list.
 Clicking on a chapter will show you the quests available in that chapter.